firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/mapping-json-to-table.md

 grand_parent: Guides
 ---

-# Map data from JSON records to rows in a Firebolt table
+# Map data from JSON records to a table

 Throughout this section, we use a common example set of JSON records that can result from a website's logs or web-analytics platform, and the Firebolt table into which that JSON record is ingested.
 We start with a simple example that becomes more involved and realistic as we present new concepts.